ansible/workshops/exercises/ansible_security/1.2-checkpoint/README.md

 Test the access to the MGMT server now by pointing your RDP client to the `windows-ws` IP in your inventory.

 If you do not have a RDP client available or want to test the HTML RDP client, please open the following URL in your browser: `http://<windows-wsIP>/myrtille`.
 Be sure to replace `<windows-wsIP>` with the IP for the Windows workstation from your inventory.
 In the login field, only provide the user name and the password: The user name is **Administrator**, the password is **Ansible+Red*Hat19!20** if not provided otherwise.

-Upon first login there might be a message about a network interface in a blue bar on the right side.
-This message can be safely ignored and will disappear as soon as you click anywhere.
+Leave the other fields empty, and click on **Connect**.

 You now are accessing a default windows workstation with a Google Chrome browser installed.